Welcome to your insider look at a completely one-of-a-kind hotel in the lovely quirky and artistic town of Portland, Oregon!

 Lastly is the Kangablue, another tiny house traditional design measuring 170 square feet.
 It has a sofa bed and the loft boasts a memory foam queen mattress.
 It's super roomy, with a calming color scheme and even has a ultra chic chair to relax in to boot.

 rosie, miles and sunny

 Caravan also rents 3 tiny teardrop trailers so you can take your tiny experience on the road.
 Rosie, Miles, and Sunny all come equipped with beds, tvs, kitchens, refrigerators, stoves, heat and AC!
 Miles and Sunny also have microwaves and moon roofs!

 Caravan is quite unique as a tiny house hotel and has received tons of attention from the tiny house community as well as Portland fans!
-Peep this hilarious clip from Fred and Carrie of Portlandia!
+Peep this hilarious clip from Portlandia!

 Check out more details about the Caravan community and all the tiny houses at Caravan, The Tiny House Hotel!
 If you're in Portland, stop by the hotel, located in the ultra hip Alberta Arts District, at 5009 NE 11th Avenue.

 Word to the wise - the tiny houses book up months in advance so reserve yours soon for your next visit to Portland!